 - Parotid glands.
 These are the largest salivary glands.
 About 70% of salivary gland tumors start here.
 Most of the time, they’re benign.

 - Submandibular glands.
 These are located below the jaw.
 About 15% of salivary gland tumors start here.
-Nearly all of them turn out to be malignant (cancer).
+About half of them turn out to be malignant (cancer).

 - Sublingual glands.
 These are located under the tongue.
 It’s rare for a tumor to start here.

 Most often, cancers of the minor salivary glands start in the roof of the mouth.

 Risk Factors and Causes

 Doctors don’t know for sure what causes salivary gland cancer.

 It usually doesn’t run in families.
 You’re more likely to get it as you age.
 Your chances also go up if you’ve had radiation therapy on your head or neck.
 Men get it more often than women do.
 Salivary gland cancer also shows up in people who’ve worked in plumbing, rubber manufacturing, and asbestos mining.

 Doctors usually find salivary gland cancer when a patient shows up with the following symptoms: